ebbeberge/stroke-classification/README.md

 </p>

 We see from the heatmap above that the response ```stroke``` does not seems particularily correlated with any of the predictors.
 Thus the choice of non-linear models such as ensembles and neural networks is well motivated.
 When using methods with the assumtion that the features are independent we have to be careful though - many of the features are highly correlated with each other, for example ```age```, ```ever_married``` and ```children```.

+## Models Developed

+We develop several models to predict the binary variable `stroke` based on the other variables.
+The models we develop are:

+- _Logistic Regression (with Ridge Penalty)_
+- _A Simple Deep Neural Network_
+- _Random Forests (standard, weighted, and balanced)_
+- _Boosting (specifically XgBoost)_

+The various methods with their properties are listed below.
+As can be seen from the diagram, some of the methods perform better than others with respect to different metrics.
+If a model should be considered, it should carefully be chosen based on whether high accuracy, precision, or recall is the most attractive property to have.